 Like most of the ice cream recipes on my blog, this coffee ice cream recipe does require an ice cream maker.
 There are lots of "no churn" ice cream recipes floating around, but I find that ice cream makers make the very best ice cream, closest to what you'd get in the store or ice cream shop.

 For that reason, I promise that owning an ice cream maker is worth it.
-I own the KitchenAid ice cream attachment (affiliate link) and recommend it so much.
+I own the KitchenAid ice cream attachment and recommend it so much.
 It's really just a bowl and beater that fits right into the base of the KitchenAid mixer.
 It's easy to store away when you're not using it, though I always keep mine in the freezer so I can immediately make ice cream whenever I want to.

 I wanted a super fudgy brownie for this ice cream and one that would really stand out against the robust coffee ice cream flavor.
 These brownies are not only fudgy and delicious, but they're made with both espresso and brewed coffee, making them the perfect add-in to coffee ice cream.